lextm/jekyll-theme-chirpy/_posts/2016-9-3-dockpanel-suite-theme-reloaded.md

 permalink: /dockpanel-suite-theme-reloaded-3bb41273d127
 excerpt_separator: <!--more-->
 ---
 I blogged about DPS theming a few times, aiming to demonstrate how we ported VS2012 Light theme in, how the related API was refactored, and how themes became separate NuGet packages.
 But I never expected that today I can blog about two new themes and potentially more from you.
-So let’s get started.
+So let's get started.
 <!--more-->

 # Visual Studio 2010